ripienaar/choria-compose/README.md

  * [Stream Replicator](https://choria-io.github.io/stream-replicator/)
  * An Apache HTTP server that serves choria plugins like the Requests Agent

-This demonstrates an upcoming deployment method that does not rely on Certificate Authorities or mTLS for security.
+This demonstrates a deployment method that does not rely on Puppet or Certificate Authorities for security.

 Instead we developed an ed25519 based security system that is now in use by Servers, Clients, Provisioning and AAA this removes the need for Certificate Authorities while significantly enhancing the features of the security system

 Primarily this demonstrates the work in [issue #1740](https://github.com/choria-io/go-choria/issues/1740) as documented in the [ADR](https://choria-io.github.io/go-choria/adr/001/index.html)

 There is no Puppet anywhere on this setup, it's self provisioning and self configuring.
 This will form the basis of deployments in Enterprises and in Kubernetes environments where we cannot rely on Puppet.

 ## Network Components